Seahawks place TE Will Dissly on the COVID-19 reserve; RB Alex Collins comes off list

-The Seahawks had one player, RB Alex Collins, come off the COVID-19/reserve list Wednesday while another went on — tight end Will Dissly.
+The Seahawks had one player, running back Alex Collins, come off the COVID-19/reserve list Wednesday, Dec.
+22, while another went on — tight end Will Dissly.

 That leaves seven Seattle players who are on the team’s 53-man roster on the list — Dissly, receiver Tyler Lockett, running back Travis Homer, defensive tackle Bryan Mone, offensive lineman Brandon Shell, cornerback D.J.
 Reed and defensive end Kerry Hyder, Jr.